• Facebook

 How do you cook sweet potatoes?

-I like to roast my potatoes whole, then remove the peels and slice them.
+I cook sweet potatoes by roasting them whole, then I remove the peels.
 You can also boil or steam chunks of sweet potato if you prefer, but I find that roasting the potatoes is the easiest way to get the job done.
-If you prefer to boil the potatoes, cook cut them into 2 inch pieces and cook for about 15-20 minutes or until tender.
+If you prefer to boil the potatoes, cook cut them into 2 inch pieces and cook for about 15-20 minutes or until tender, then drain.
 You will need to steam potatoes for a similar length of time.

 How do you mash sweet potatoes?